The Foundations in Accountancy (FIA) offers a range of entry-level awards, such as:

 Computer Based Exams (CBEs)

 All FIA papers are examined as a computer-based examinations.
-SBCS students preparing to sit Computer Based Examinations (CBEs) can enjoy the benefit of getting their results immediately after sitting computer based examination .
+SBCS students preparing to sit Computer Based Examinations (CBEs) can enjoy the benefit of getting their results immediately after sitting computer based examination.
 SBCS schedules CBEs at the end of each semester for students who are currently registered for the relevant courses within the semester.
 CBEs are also scheduled for every other Friday (except on public holidays, SBCS’ school holidays or SBCS’ examination weeks) for both internal and external students.
 For CBEs held every other Friday, SBCS requires a student to register for the examinations with the school at least one week prior to the exam date.
 For the end of semester CBEs, students are required to register for the examinations at least four weeks prior to the commencement of the examination week.
 Students must have their ACCA Registration Numbers upon registration for any CBE.
-The examination fees (payable to SBCS) for each Introductory and Intermediate Paper is presently TT$650.00 and TT$800.00 for each Diploma paper.
+The examination fees (payable to SBCS) for each ACCA Diploma in Financial and Management Accounting (RQF Level 2 & 3) paper/ module is presently TT$650.00 and TT$850.00 for each ACCA Diploma in Accounting and Business (RQF Level 4) paper.

 Procedure for making Payments to ACCA and ICATT